dictionaria/pydictionaria/docs/intro-commandline.md

 First of all, you can look at the current value of the path variable using the command-line.
 To do this we make use of the `echo` command.
-The `echo` command outputs its own command-line arguments directly to the command line:
+The `echo` command simply outputs its own command-line arguments directly to the terminal:

     C:\Users\Bob> echo Hello
     Hello